-This is what we all think it will be when we take the leap into the unknown territory of marriage.
-We believe that ‘forever’ exists and despite cold feet we go into it reassuring ourselves that the commitment to this one individual will be everything we need.
+This is what we all think when we take the leap into the unknown territory of marriage.
+We believe that “forever” exists and despite cold feet we go into it reassuring ourselves that the commitment to this one individual will be everything we need.
 We agree to be friends as well as lovers and despite having other relationships with friends and those other less intimate relationships marriage is our sanctity.
 Our main commitment to another human being to which all other relationships pale in comparison.

 A breakup in a marriage or de facto partnership is akin to a mini-death and therefore a process of mourning will take place.
-One thing is for sure that no matter who calls the end, it is really difficult for both parties and it will be a process which requires a lot of patience, persistence and the mobilisation of external support.
+One thing is for sure that no matter who calls the end, it is really difficult for both parties.
+And it will be a process which requires a lot of patience, persistence and the mobilisation of external support.

 Owing to the fact that we are all different and unique human beings what mourning the breakup of a marriage looks like to one person going through it can be vastly different to another.
 However, there are some characteristic stages or emotions that individuals or the couple who are divorcing or separating will go through.